Sometimes we encounter relatively complex addition exercises such as the following:

 When we encounter an exercise like this for example:

-We will need to write it so that the numbers are placed one under the other in this way:
+We will need to write it in such a way that the numbers are placed one under the other:

 The ones digit under the ones digit, the tens digit under the tens digit, the hundreds digit under the hundreds digit, and the thousands digit under the thousands digit.